-In fact, we feel so strongly about this that we wrote a book on how to avoid doing just that, discussing how to employing every skill we've learned to extract as much profit as possible.
+We feel so strongly about this that we wrote a book on how to avoid doing just that, discussing how to employ every skill we've learned to extract as much profit as possible.
 "How to Make – and Keep – Big Profits from the Coming Gold and Silver Shock-Wave" tilts the odds sharply in favor of anyone who acts upon its distilled wisdom.

 Forcing the Hoover Dam through a Garden Hose

-Over the last few months, the tenor and strength of the metals' market has changed in a big way.
+Over the last few months, the tenor and strength of the metals market have changed in a big way.